 New Zealand was on my bucket list for at least a couple of years until I finally bought a ticket to Auckland.
 I was so excited about it that I started to plan my trip right after the booking of the flight!

 Before visiting New Zealand, I have been to over 60 countries, so I guess I can call myself quite an experienced traveler, so it usually doesn’t take me long to make a draft itinerary.
 But not with New Zealand – planning this trip was actually quite a challenge as there were too many places that were unknown to me in the research stage and different websites recommended different things.

 The planning stage was definitely overwhelming.
 Going so far away, I did not want to miss something important.

 I needed to really plan my vacation.
 As I live in Europe, it’s not like I could go back to New Zealand anytime for a weekend if I missed something important.

 Having been there and having made some mistakes, I now know what was done right and what should have been planned better.

 That is why I combined in this post some tips that you should take into consideration when planning your dream vacation in New Zealand, if you want to make this stage easy and flawless for you.

 UPDATE JUNE 2019: Starting with the 1st of October 2019, the New Zealand Government will introduce an eTA (Electronic Travel Authority).
 Travelers who do not require a visa for New Zealand will have to obtain this eTA instead.
-You can find more details about this change here and here you can find the list of countries that meet the eTA requirements.
+You can find more details about this change here.

 - The Basics of traveling to New Zealand